What if we told you that you can actually use Cheers to predict and prevent voluntary turnover?

 1. Cheers per capita: This metric is used in both the top statistics bar as well as each data point on the Cheers Timeline graph.
 Use it to understand how many Cheers each employee sends on average every month (this metric captures average Cheers sent for all TINYpulse users in your org regardless of role).
 The graph shows trends over time to help you track and measure the impact of new recognition initiatives.
 For example, you decide to enable TINYgiftcard to give your recognition programs a boost.
 If Cheers per capita increases after that change, you know that it worked.

 2. Recognition Pulse: This is the score of the latest pulse asked in the Recognition question category.
 It can help you understand how employees feel about recognition in the moment and promt you to make changes based on their feedback if the score is low.
 Get a quick view of where you currently stand in the top statistics bar, a comparison of your index compared to the benchmarks in the Cheers Breakdown, and an individual review of Recognition pulse results in the Related Pulses section.

 If you see that it's been a while since you've pulsed employees on recognition, you can even schedule a new pulse right from here.

 3. Cheers per admin: Are admins putting forth enough effort to recognize their team members?
 It's important to get recognized by peers, but it's even more important for employees to feel like they're valued by leaders at the organization.
 This metric helps you understand how well administrators are participating in recognition through Cheers.

-The Cheers dashboard is available by default to all Engage Super Admins and Admins and they automatically see the Cheers menu item in their top navigation.
-Give additional users access by elevating their permissions in Setting to Engage Administrator.
-Just be aware that this also grants full access to the Engage application so think carefully!
+Full access to the Cheers dashboard is available by default to all Engage Super Admins and Admins and they automatically see the Cheers menu item in their top navigation.
+It's also available to Engage Segment Admins and Viewers but insights are filtered to only show information from the segments they've been assigned to.